bjones1/CodeChat_Editor/docs/implementation.md

   reconnect retries.

 Clients always come in pairs: one IDE client is always paired with one CodeChat Editor client.
-The server relays messages from one client to the other, using queues (see diagram).
-It translates file contents between source code and the CodeChat Editor format.

 The server uses a set of queues to decouple websocket protocol activity from the core processing needed to translate source code between a CodeChat Editor Client and an IDE client.
 Specifically, one task handles the receive and transmit function for the websocket:

-- The task sends a periodic ping to the CodeChat Editor Client, then waits for a pong, closing the connection if the pong isn't received in a timely manner.
+- The task sends a periodic ping to the CodeChat Editor Client or the IDE client, then waits for a pong, closing the connection if the pong isn't received in a timely manner.
 This helps detect a broken websocket connection produced when a computer is put to sleep then wakes back up.
 - Likewise, the task responds to a ping message from the CodeChat Editor Client by sending a pong in response.
+- It tracks messages sent and produces an error message if a sent message isn't acknowledged within a timeout window.
+- If the websocket is closed without warning, the websocket stores the relevant data so that it can resume when the client reconnects to it.
 - If the websocket is closed purposefully (for example, by closing a CodeChat Editor Client tab in a web browser), the receive task detects this and shuts down the websocket along with the associated IDE client tasks.